-If ultrasonics is the direction that your company would like to take, look into as many ultrasonic companies as you can to see what they manufacture.
+If Ultrasonic cleaning is the direction that your company would like to go, look into as many ultrasonic companies as you can to see what they manufacture.
 Find information on each of these companies and file it away for future reference.
 If a company is unable to provide answers to your questions, file them at the back of the list.
-If they do not want to answer questions, then do you really want to give them your money?
+If they do not want to answer questions, then do you want to give them your money?
 If a question is important to you, it should be important to the manufacturer.
 Although you may not have discussed your application for ultrasonic cleaning at this point, this is where the precedent is set.

-- What is the part made of?
+- What is the contaminated part made of?

 - How much contamination are you looking to have removed from the part?